Student Opens Free Prom Dress Shop Inside North Attleboro High School

 “She asked for some space.
 She reached out to people she knew, created a plan for communication and we found our SRO kind of let us use her office,” North Attleboro High School Principal Peter Haviland said.

-“One of them was so, so, so, excited,” Hanna explained.
+“One of them was so, so, so, excited,” Hannah explained.
 “Sent me pictures in it right afterwards and the other was just as excited too.”

 Two months away from prom, so far over 80 dresses have been collected in all different colors and sizes.